Ilhan Omar and Rashida Tlaib first Muslim women to serve in Congress, were sworn into office Thursday, witness by young Muslim Americans and refugees.

 Somalia articles on Democracy Chronicles

-Somalia is not an electoral democracy.
-The state largely ceased to exist and has no governing authority or ability to protect political rights and liberties.
+News about the struggle for democracy in Somalia.
+Somalia is not a functioning democracy.
+According to Freedom House, the "state largely ceased to exist and has no governing authority or ability to protect political rights and liberties".
 Also check out our section on World Democracy and our articles on Africa.